JuliaAI/LearnAPI.jl/README.md

 > model type; `predict` is an example of an **operation**; another is `transform`.
 In this
 > exaple we can also implement an **accessor function** called `feature_importance`
 > (returning the absolute values of the linear coefficients).
 Finally, we need trait
-> declarations to flag the model as supervised, and that its predictions as deterministic
+> declarations to flag the model as supervised, and that its predictions are deterministic
 > (non-probabilistic).
 Optional traits articulate the model's data type requirements.

 !!! important